-Predicting Oscar winners for the next year, and that too this early on, right as we bid farewell to the last season that turned to be an overall disappointing affair for me, might seem like a bit of indulgent, futile practice.
+Predicting Oscar winners and nominees for next year at this point might seem like a bit of indulgent, futile practice.
 However, this year’s results, as unexpected as they were with ‘Roma’ having to contend only with Best Foreign Film, and ‘Green Book’ picking up the golden statuette is testament enough to the fact that even the most calculated predictions and intelligible guesses can prove to take a U-turn when it comes to the final wines at Oscars and its jury.
 I am guessing that is what makes the entire process endearing, and therefore makes credible sense starting this early on.

 In any case, this list is predictive by its innate nature.
 If you are a cinephile and have been even remotely following the works of one or more of these directors, you probably won’t be surprised to find their names on this list.
 Read on.. here’s the list of best director contenders for Oscars 2020.

 Jay Roach quickly made his name known across the scene with ‘Trumbo’ in 2015, and while he may not be the first name to come to your mind when it comes to best director nominations, the next film that he directs is very much in the interjectory of what is considered potential Oscar material.
 ‘Fair and Balanced’ is the story of several news anchors with the Fox network and their run-ins with the founder of the news network, Roger Ailes, who had multiple counts of sexual harassment against him and was forced to resign on their account.
 Although the #metoo movement gripped the world like a storm, there still is to be a film that can be definitive of the movement.
 Starring strong female actors including Charlize Theron, Nicole Kidman, Margot Robbie, Allison Janney, and Kate McKinnon, looks like this might be it, and along with a socially relevant film, a nod for Roach as best Director perhaps?